mpv-player/mpv/DOCS/man/input.rst

 saving code in a detached manner.

-Currently the following commands have different waiting characteristics with sync vs. async: sub-add, audio-add
+Currently the following commands have different waiting characteristics with sync vs. async: sub-add, audio-add, sub-reload, audio-reload, rescan-external-files.

 Input Sections
 --------------